anivay/trash/README.md

 Doesn't discard existing trash in your inventory until you pick up some trash.

+Eventually want to include add/remove functionality to save to config.json

 # Credits
 Referenced Pinkie's Rootbeer module for inventory parsing and item deletion.